Zachho17/Ichimoku_Intraday_Strategy/README.md

 Based on such set up, this strategy might work best during the regime with medium to long term extension in price action.
 It might not work during a relatively tight range market, where it might be more exposed to false signal.

+|| Update 1 (19 Dec 2024)
+I attempted to enhance the results of the strategy by addig a dynamic stop loss.
+This is in the hope that it can improve execution, further optimise profit/loss ratio and hit rate.
+Results of backtest and comparisons are saved in the excel spreadsheet

+|| Update 2 (23 Dec 2024)
+I attempted to tweak the rule on the cloud.
+Original strategy evolves around a present of either bullish or bearish cloud for entry.
+The updated strategy only considers the relative position of price to the cloud, regardless the cloud being bullish or bearish.
+Together with the enhanced dynamic stop-loss, this combination looks to generate the best profit and loss ratio and highest profit in the backtested period.
+Results of backtest and comparisons are saved in the excel spreadsheet.

 ## File explanation
 ### Rule-based(backtest)
 This file contains backtesting that I have executed for a set of xxxJPY pairs.
 The final output of a summary acts as performance evaluation of the strategy across these pairs.